Soaring Covid Rate Prompts Fresh Fears In Germany - UrduPoint

 The number of new infections per 100,000 people over the past seven days reached 154.8, according to the Robert Koch Institute (RKI) health agency -- up from 110.1 a week ago.

+The country recorded 9,658 new Covid-19 cases in the past 24 hours on Monday and 23 deaths, according to the RKI.

-Merkel is due to step down as the German leader after 16 years in power, with three parties currently in talks to form the next government after an election in September.
+Merkel is due to step down as German leader after 16 years in power after an election in September narrowly won by the centre-left Social Democrats (SPD).

-The veteran leader also gave her backing to third "booster" jabs, saying Germany "must do something" to ensure they are widely available.
+The SPD is currently in talks with two other parties and aiming to form a ruling coalition by early December, leaving the country in a kind of political limbo as it confronts the surge in new cases.

+But he also said that in a country where a large number of people have been vaccinated, it is no longer possible to respond with strict measures such as lockdowns.

+- Vaccine hesitancy - Germany has also so far ruled out compulsory vaccinations, instead focusing on encouraging as many people as possible to get the jab voluntarily.

-But with just 66.7 percent of the population fully inoculated, around a third of Germans are yet to have a jab at all.
+But its vaccination campaign has ground to a halt with just 66.7 percent of the population fully inoculated.

 In a Forsa survey carried out for the health ministry and published Thursday, 65 percent of unvaccinated respondents declared there was "no way" they would take a Covid jab and 23 percent were "reluctant".